 What causes anxiety disorder?

-Those who are not struggling with anxiety may think that a person has chosen to be anxious, or that if they just relaxed, they’d be fine.
+Those not struggling with anxiety may think that a person has chosen to be anxious or that if they just relaxed, they’d be fine.

 Anxiety is not a weakness or something that an individual can control.

-It can develop from a number of causes, but every case is different and there is very rarely just one cause of mental health issues.
+It can develop from several causes, but every case is different, and there is rarely just one cause of mental health issues.

-The most common causes of anxiety disorder include:
+The most common causes of an anxiety disorder include:

 - A family history of anxiety or mental health problems